 - Did someone ask you to share your Cointree credentials with them?

-- Did someone ask you promise you high investment returns if you send cryptocurrency to them?
+- Did someone promise you high investment returns if you send cryptocurrency to them?

 - Did someone ask you to buy cryptocurrency to pay a fine or bill?